-Best Routers 2014: Top 6 Best Wireless Routers
+Best Router 2015: Top 5 Best Wireless Routers

-Hit the ‘next’ arrow up above to see our first recommended router, or select your preferred option from the list below.
+Hit the ‘Next’ arrow above to see our first recommended router, browse our list below or scroll down for more buying guidance.